WEINSTADT ARTISTS MANAGEMENT

 |© Neda Navaee|

-As one of the most impressive cellists of his generation, Poltéra's performance focuses on music alone: without many gestures, he reveals the essence of a work.
+As one of the most impressive cellists of his generation, Poltéra's performance focuses on music alone: without excessive gestures, he reveals the essence of a work.
 His unique timbre is characteristic of his interpretations, masterfully adapted to each epoch and style.

 Already at a very young age, the Swiss Christian Poltéra gravitated to the cello.
 He began his studies with Nancy Chumachenco and then continued with Boris Pergamenschikov and Heinrich Schiff in Salzburg and Vienna.
 In 2004, he was awarded the Borletti-Buitoni Prize and named BBC New Generation Artist.
 As a Rising Star two years later, he was able to present himself to audiences in all the great European concert halls.

-Invitations from renowned orchestras have led him around the world.
+Invitations from renowned orchestras take him all over the world.
 He has made guest appearances with the Leipzig Gewandhaus Orchestra, the Los Angeles and Oslo Philharmonic Orchestras, the BBC Symphony Orchestra, the Bamberg Symphony Orchestra, the Orchester de Paris, the Vienna Symphony Orchestra, the Munich Philharmonic, the Orchestra dell'Accademia Nazionale di Santa Cecilia, the Chamber Orchestra of Europe, the Tonhalle Orchestra Zurich, the Rotterdam Philharmonic Orchestra and the Seoul Philharmonic.
 His conducting partners have included Riccardo Chailly, Christoph von Dohnányi, Bernard Haitink, John Eliot Gardiner, Philippe Herreweghe, Paavo Järvi and Andris Nelsons.

 In addition to his solo career, Christian Poltéra devotes himself to chamber music.
-The concerts of the Zimmermann Trio - together with Frank Peter Zimmermann (violin) and Antoine Tamestit (viola) - are an integral part of the large concert hall programs worldwide.
-A series of CDs (Mozart, Beethoven, Hindemith, Schoenberg) prove the unique interplay of this unsurpassed string trio.
-In addition, he performs with colleagues such as Mitsuko Uchida, Gidon Kremer, Lars Vogt, Leif Ove Andsnes, Isabelle Faust, Ronald Brautigam, Esther Hoppe and Kathryn Stott, as well as the Artemis, Belcea, Auryn and Zehetmair Quartets.
-Again and again, new projects arouse his interest.
+A number of recordings (Bach, Mozart, Beethoven, Schubert, Hindemith, Schoenberg) document the unique interplay of the unsurpassed Zimmermann Trio with Frank Peter Zimmermann and Antoine Tamestit.
+In a trio with Esther Hoppe and Ronald Brautigam, he plays historically-informed or modern programs in European centers such as Edinburgh, Amsterdam and Zurich.
+In addition, he performs with colleagues such as Mitsuko Uchida, Gidon Kremer, Lars Vogt, Leif Ove Andsnes and Kathryn Stott, as well as with the Artemis, Belcea, Auryn and Zehetmair string quartets.

 He is also frequently heard performing at major international festivals in Salzburg, Lucerne, Schwarzenberg (Schubertiade), Berlin, Vienna, Dresden, Schleswig-Holstein and London (Proms).